MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > [!TIP]
 > You can press **F3** to activate and deactivate the search box.
 For more information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).

+> [!NOTE]
+> Search will not match values in images, BLOB fields, FlowFilters, FlowFields and other fields that do not belong to a table.

 ## <a name="filtering"></a>Filtering
 Filtering provides a more advanced and versatile way of controlling which records display on a list or include in a report or XMLport.
 There are two major differences between searching and filtering, as described in the table below.